JHumphreys89/security_plus/domains/domain_one.md

 * Actor is a character in a scenario they create - "Hello, this is account service with xyz.
 We want to confirm your banking information..."

 #### Influence Campaigns
-_Usually nation-state actors that divide, distract, persuade and sway public opinion on policial and social issues._
+_Usually nation-state actors that divide, distract, persuade and sway public opinion on political and social issues._

 <img class="subdo-img" src="../assets/images/1.1/img11.png" width="250" height="auto">